textmate/latex.tmbundle/Support/help.markdown

  2. Set your viewer to `Skim`.
 This enables you to use the `Show in PDFViewer (pdfsync)` command bound to `⌃⌥⌘O` by default.

- 3. In TeXniscope go to the preferences.
-There, set the following two options:
+ 3. In `Skim` go to the preferences.
+There, choose the Preset `TextMate` under the option `Sync`.

-        Editor: mate
-        Editor options: -l %line "%file"
-In Skim these are already set by default.

-    This assumes that you have installed `mate` (see Help → Terminal Usage… in TextMate).
-You may want to provide a full path to `mate` if it is not found by TeXniscope.
-After this is done, command-clicking (⌘) at a location in the PDF file (as shown in TeXniscope/Skim) should take you to the corresponding location in TextMate.
+    This assumes that you have installed `mate` (see Help → mate and rmate… in TextMate).
+After this is done, shift-command-clicking (⇧⌘) at a location in the PDF file (as shown in Skim) should take you to the corresponding location in TextMate.

-**Note 1:** PDFSync does not work when your filename contains a space.

-**Note 2:** The granularity of the synchronization data is generally “per paragraph”, so going from TextMate to TeXniscope or back will generally locate just the paragraph nearest your desired position.
+**Note:** The granularity of the synchronization data is generally “per paragraph”, so going from TextMate to Skim or back will generally locate just the paragraph nearest your desired position.

-**Note 3:** Problems have been reported with the universal build of TeXniscope.
-So Intel users may want to run TeXniscope under Rosetta, or use Skim instead.

-**Note 4:** In Skim, you need to shift-command-click, instead of command-clicking, to be taken back to TextMate.

 # Working With LaTeX